Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.PhoneNumbers/README.md

 ### Searching, purchasing and releasing phone numbers

-Phone numbers can be searched through the search creation API by providing an area code, quantity of phone numbers, application type, phone number type, and capabilities.
+Phone numbers can be searched through the search creation API by providing an area code, quantity of phone numbers, application type, phone number type and capabilities.
 The provided quantity of phone numbers will be reserved for ten minutes and can be purchased within this time.
 If the search is not purchased, the phone numbers will become available to others after ten minutes.
 If the search is purchased, then the phone numbers are acquired for the Azure resources.

+Phone numbers can also be released using the release API.

 ### Thread safety
 We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
 This ensures that the recommendation of reusing client instances is always safe, even across threads.